Provide context

 Default prompt

-For full visibility into the full system prompt that Querychat generates for the LLM, see the system_prompt property.
+For full visibility into the system prompt that querychat generates for the LLM, you can inspect the system_prompt property.
 This is useful for debugging and understanding exactly what context the LLM is using:

 from querychat import QueryChat